-Necrotizing enterocolitis (NE or sometimes NEC) is a rare condition that damages or kills cells and tissues in the colon or lower intestines.
-Most children are successfully treated and go on to live healthy lives.
+Necrotizing enterocolitis (NEC) is a rare condition that damages or kills cells and tissues in the small and large intestines.
+Most affected infants are successfully treated and go on to live healthy lives.

 What is Pediatric Necrotizing Enterocolitis (NEC)?

 NEC develops most often in the second to third week of life.
 There seems to be an interaction between lower birth weight and higher risk.
 It affects close to 10% of infants who weigh less than 3 pounds, 5 ounces but may also occur in term and near-term babies.
 Sometimes the infection can become severe and cause damage to the intestines.
 In very severe cases, there can be a hole created in the wall of the intestines.
 This allows bacteria to get into the abdomen.

 What are the signs and symptoms of Pediatric Necrotizing Enterocolitis (NEC)?

 Symptoms usually occur in the first 2-3 weeks of life and may include swelling of the abdomen, frequent vomiting that can be green in color, trouble feeding, blood in stool, temperature that can swing between being too high and too low, a lack of energy, also known as lethargy, redness or other strange color to the tummy, and problems breathing, such as irregular gaps in the rhythm.
 NEC can be a very fast-moving condition and needs to be treated early.